About Blog Contact Pey

 Getting Around

 Holmes Run Acres is located in the Annandale/Falls Church area of Fairfax County, convenient to I-495, I-66, and Route 50.
-The Dunn Loring-Merrifield Metro (Orange/Silver Line) is approximately 3–4 miles east.
+The Dunn Loring-Merrifield Metro (Orange/Silver Line) is approximately 3–4 miles to the north/northwest.
 The East Falls Church Metro is similarly accessible.
 DC is 25–35 minutes by car or Metro.

 Fairfax County Public Schools (FCPS)

 School assignments vary by address and can change over time.
-Buyers should verify any specific property’s assignment directly with Fairfax County Public Schools before relying on it.
+Buyers should confirm any specific property’s assignment with the FCPS boundary locator before relying on it.

 Buyers & Sellers